 “3.1.3.3.2 Mobile station operation as a semaphore

 When a mobile station determines that it is the semaphore (see § 3.1.1.4 and § 3.1.3.4.3), it should decrease its reporting interval to MAC.SyncMobileRate.
 It should remain in this state until the semaphore qualifying conditions have been invalid for the last 3 min.
-The Class B “SO” should not act as the semaphore.”
+The Class B “SO” and AIS SAR aircraft station should not act as the semaphore.”

 Clarify the number of spare bit in IFM0 using Message 26 to ensure byte alignments